SkittlePox/Direct-Compositional-Parser/README.md

  class CombinatoryRule():
   	def __init__(self, name, test, operate):
         """
-        test takes syntactic grammar categories
-        Returns whether or not this rule can operate on the given categories
+        test takes whole lexical entries and only looks at their syntax Returns whether or not this rule can operate on the given syntax categories

         operate takes whole lexical entries
         Returns the resulting lexical entry after applying this rule